-Information security and data protection Security incidents in Norwegian society increased during 2021.
-Many of the services provided by our clients are incorporated in socially critical infrastructure, which makes i incorporated in socially critical infrastructure, which makes it of the utmost importance that they are unaffected.
+Information security and data protection

+Security incidents in Norwegian society increased during 2021.
+Many of the services provided by our clients are incorporated in socially critical infrastructure, which makes it of the utmost importance that they are unaffected.
 Our services and contributions to deliveries must therefore devote the necessary attention to safety.